rcky844/knowledge-handbook/Chemistry/Planet Earth/The ocean/Obtaining soluble solid from a solution.md

     - Dip a glass rod into the solution and take it out.
 The solution is saturated if solid forms on the rod when it cools down.
     - Add solute (e.g. salts) into the solution.
 The solution is saturated when the solute can no longer dissolve.

 2. Allow cooling of the hot saturated solution.
-Crystallization will start since some solute can no longer dissolve in the solution.
+Crystallization will start as some solute can no longer dissolve in the solution.

    The solution can either be cooled rapidly or slowly.
 However:
     - **Rapid cooling** provides <u>less time</u> to allow the crystallizing solute to form larger crystals, which leads to the formation of <u>crumble crystals</u> instead.